grp-bork/proMGEflow/README.md

 ### Input

 `proMGEflow` takes as input a set of input genome fasta files.
 The input files must be stored / linked into a directory, which can be supplied to the workflow via the `--input_dir` parameter.
-Input genome files can be gzipped and should have a common file ending (default `.fna`).
-The file ending can be supplied to the workflow via the `--file_pattern` parameter (e.g. `--file_pattern '*.fasta'`).
+Input genome files can be gzipped and should have a common file ending (supported are `.fa`, `.fasta`, and `.fna`, with or without `.gz` suffix).

 ### Output